On the proper interval completion problem within some chordal subclasses: Definitions

 \section{Definitions}

 We give in this section the basic definitions and fix the notation that will be used throughout this work.
 All graphs in this paper are undirected and simple.
 Let $G$ be a graph, and let $V(G)$ and $E(G)$ denote its vertex and edge sets, respectively.
-We denote by $n$ the number of vertices and by $m$ the number of edges.
-Whenever it is clear from the context, we simply write $V$ and $E$ and denote $G=(V,E)$. \suggestion{}{For basic definitions not included here, we refer the reader to \cite{Bondy}}. \\ Given a graph $G$ and $S\subseteq V$, the \emph{subgraph of $G$ induced by $S$}, denoted by $G[S]$, is the graph with vertex set $S$ and such that two vertices of $S$ are adjacent if and only if they are adjacent in $G$.
+We denote by $n$ the number of vertices and by $m$, the number of edges.
+Whenever it is clear from the context, we simply write $V$ and $E$ and denote $G=(V,E)$. \suggestion{}{For basic definitions not included here, we refer the reader to \cite{Bondy}}.

+Given a graph $G$ and $S\subseteq V$, the \emph{subgraph of $G$ induced by $S$}, denoted by $G[S]$, is the graph with vertex set $S$ and such that two vertices of $S$ are adjacent if and only if they are adjacent in $G$.
 When \suggestion{$G'=G[S]$}{$G'$ and $G[S]$ are isomorphic} for some $S \subseteq V$, \suggestion{}{with a slight abuse of terminology} we simply say that $G'$ is an \emph{induced subgraph} of $G$.
 For any family $\mathcal{F}$ of graphs, we say that $G$ is \emph{$\mathcal{F}$-free} if $G$ does not contain any graph $F\in \mathcal{F}$ as an induced subgraph.
 If a graph $G$ is $\mathcal{F}$-free, then the graphs in $\mathcal{F}$ are called the \emph{forbidden induced subgraphs} of $G$.